FALL FOLIAGE IN CALIFORNIA: Places to Go, Colors to See

 Sonoma Valley: When in search of fall color, don’t miss California State Scenic Highway 12 through Sonoma Valley.
 Gold rolling hills and magenta-splashed vineyards are a palette of color.
-The tiny “Valley of the Moon” stretches over than 17 miles of back roads, offering endless opportunities for scenic views.
+The tiny “Valley of the Moon” stretches over more than 17 miles of back roads, offering endless opportunities for scenic views.

 Bothe-Napa Valley State Park: Located four miles north of St. Helena on Highway 29, ten miles of hiking trails guide visitors along steep hillsides for spectacular views of California’s trademark redwood groves.
 An official “watchable wildlife” site, trails pass by second-growth redwoods and through chaparral woodlands favored by California quail, western scrub-jays, woodpeckers, and coyotes.
 A horseback riding concession operates during summer and fall.

 Grass Valley/Nevada City: This quaint area is known for some of the best fall color in the West.
 Giant sugar maple and liquidambar trees warm Victorian homes and historic districts with their brilliant hues.
 Premium fall foliage is scattered throughout both towns.
 Grass Valley offers a gorgeous hilltop vista.
 Nevada City’s colors are more centrally located and may be easily enjoyed on foot or bicycle.
 Two of the region’s most popular sites are Nevada Street in Nevada City and the enormous maple tree at the corner of Neal and School streets in Grass Valley.